 Local guidance advised

-Foreign investors in China are welcoming the clarifications on WHT deferral treatment in Circular 88.
-Circular 88 grants more stability for foreign investors in China, who can now plan their long-term China investments with greater certainty.
+Foreign investors in China welcome the clarifications on WHT deferral treatment in Circular 102.
+Circular 102 grants more stability to foreign investors in China, who can now plan their long-term China investments with greater certainty.

-However, new tax reforms require a fair bit of diligence and planning on the part of foreign investors.
+However, new tax reforms require due diligence and planning on the part of foreign investors.
 Foreign investors interested in availing themselves of WHT deferral treatment need to ensure that they meet eligibility requirements, liaise with the appropriate tax authorities, and work closely with the TRE to ensure that record filing is executed properly.